 – As the event is scheduled for a total of one hour, we will not take a rest break.

 – As the event is being live streamed, you can access it from your home if you have access to an internet connection.

 – We do not yet know if we will be able to make the recording available afterwards.

 This information will be updated where required.

 Two striking new artists’ feature length essay films – Joshua Bonnetta‘s The Two Sights and Huw Wahl‘s The Republics – engage in multisensory ways with the waterlands of the Outer Hebrides.
 The latter also follows its protagonist, poet Stephen Watts, back to the banks of the Thames near his home in Shadwell.
-Wahl and Watts will be in conversation about place, poetry, sound and storytelling alongside screenings of both works.
+Wahl and Watts will be in conversation about place, poetry, sound and storytelling alongside a screening of Walh’s work.